 Privacy and Confidentiality in Employment Tribunals

 Employers are often concerned about adverse publicity arising from employment tribunal hearings.
-However, for claimants, the chance to have their ‘day in court’ and the possibility of publicising their concerns may be one of their very aims in bringing a claim.
+However, for claimants, the chance to have their ‘day in court’ and the possibility of publicising their concerns may be one of their very aims in bringing a claim, which raises issues of privacy and confidentiality.

 The legal system is clear that, in most cases, the policy of open hearings and the right to free speech is more important than commercial sensitivities.
 However, employers do have options to reduce the potentially damaging effect of a hearing.